 Leishmaniasis is endemic in Syria.
-Recent cases have been confirmed in Deir ez-Zor district.
+Recent cases have been confirmed in Aleppo, Deir ez-Zor, and Rif Dimashq.

 Leishmaniasis is a parasitic infection caused by different species of Leishmania protozoa.
 It is transmitted through the bite of infected female sandflies belonging to the Phlebotomus, Lutzomyia, and Psychodopygus species.
 These nocturnal insects bite from dusk to dawn and are often found in forests, stone and mud walls cracks, and animal burrows.
 They are very tiny silent flyers – they do not hum – and their bite might go unnoticed.
 Leishmaniasis is clinically divided into three major categories – cutaneous, mucocutaneous, and visceral – and is a Neglected Tropical Disease (NTD)*.

 * Neglected Tropical Diseases are chronic infections that are typically endemic in low income countries.
 They prevent affected adults and children from going to school, working, or fully participating in community life, contributing to stigma and the cycle of poverty.

 Adventure travellers, bird watchers, missionaries, army personnel, construction workers, and researchers on night time assignments are at higher risk of being exposed to sandflies.